 It is enough if you are familiar with the basic functions of the computer and no special expertise is needed.
 An online calculator is provided only for the Integrated Reasoning Section.

 You can view the total score obtained on completion of the test.
-However, if you are dissatisfied with your performance, and wish to have the test attempt cancelled, this can be done immediately on completion of the test and BEFORE the test score is viewed.
+However, if you are dissatisfied with your performance, and wish to have the test attempt cancelled, this can be done immediately on completion of the test and following your score preview, or for a fee, within 72 hours of your scheduled exam time.

 A score of 720/800 will give an aspirant a decent chance of getting into top Indian schools like ISB, PGP-X of IIMs and top-10 schools across the world.
 A score of about 700 is required to get into top-25 schools across the world.
 A score of about 680 is required to get into top-100 schools across the world.
 However, GMAT® is just one of the factors influencing the admission.
 Other factors like quality of SOPs, work experience, recommendations and under graduate GPA/percentage also play crucial roles.